 It is time now for us to whom God is speaking about the Kingdom of God, to begin to speak and write about the nature of the Kingdom of God.
 The people are following a false doctrine.
 The unscriptural doctrine of the “rapture” flows from the concept that making our eternal home in Heaven is the goal of our salvation.

 Maybe if you buck the trend and begin to preach and write about the Kingdom of God, people may not understand you at first.
 But there are some fervent disciples who will understand you.
 Eventually the understanding of numerous Christians will include the Gospel of the Kingdom.
 This is what happened with the Pentecostal message!

 “Which of the two did what his father wanted?”
 “The first,” they answered.
 Jesus said to them, “I tell you the truth, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.”
 (Matthew 21:31)

-We of today would say, and I no doubt many preachers have, "the tax collectors and the prostitutes will enter Heaven before you."
+We of today would say, and I don’t doubt many preachers have said, “the tax collectors and the prostitutes will enter Heaven before you.”
 How are we going to prosper if we depart from the Scriptures?

 I believe at this point I should clarify some differences:

 - Eternal life has nothing to do with Heaven.
 Eternal life actually is the Presence of God and Christ that enters our personality as we keep our faith in Christ and obey Him at all times.